Housing Justice Project

 The Housing Justice Project is an initiative established in 2021 with funding from the State of New Jersey that seeks to provide representation and support to tenants in landlord-tenant disputes and with other housing needs.
 The Project is a collaboration between Seton Hall Law School’s Center for Social Justice (CSJ) and Rutgers Law School.

 At Seton Hall Law School, the Project includes more than 50 clinic students and volunteers each year who are actively working to provide representation and support to tenants.
-The project includes the Civil Litigation Clinic, the Health Justice Clinic, and the Housing Justice and Legal Design Clinic.
+The project includes the Civil Litigation Clinic, the Health Justice Clinic and the Housing Justice and Legal Design Clinic.

 The Housing Justice Pro Bono Project engages students in housing justice work throughout their time in law school, beginning in the first year.
 Students participate in pro bono projects such know your rights presentations, community outreach in partnership with community-based organizations, and providing legal advice to tenants.